Vyral/felipe-arias/_posts/2020-01-13-the-importance-of-having-your-property-in-a-family-trust.md

 {% include youtube.html %}

 Nobody likes to go to court.
-If you have a family trust and a will in place, though, the inheritance of a property is all laid out and any legal conflicts are avoided and your identity is protected.
-Rather than having a property under your name, which is a public record, you can have it under a family trust or any other name, really. **I recommend putting your property in a family trust** and having a will in place because you will avoid a lot of headaches.
-If you have any questions about having your property in a family trust, reach out to me by phone or email.
-I would love to help you.
+However, if you have a family trust and a will in place the inheritance of your property will be laid out for you, allowing you to protect your identity and avoid legal conflicts.
+How does this work?
+Well, rather than having a property under your name (which is kept on public record), you can have it under a family trust—or any other name, really.&nbsp;**I highly recommend putting your property in a family trust**&nbsp;and having a will in place because doing so will help you avoid a lot of headaches later on.
+If you have any questions about putting your property in a family trust, reach out to me by phone or email.
+I would love to help you